Online Class Details

 Be the actor who adopts a new way of self-taping and shows up on camera with presence, with ease, with power, fully dropped into the story, all cylinders firing.
 Be the actor whose self-tape grabs the attention of every casting director, director, producer, and executive.
 Be the actor who books work consistently off of your self-tapes.

 Sydney Walsh brings her extensive, real-world experience as a working actor, director, teacher, and coach- along with her deep love of the work, of deep human connection, and of bold choice-making on camera- to each class.
-She creates a revitalizing and safe space- in the virtual classroom- in which you get to re-forge a connection to your authentic voice and to the specifics of the story and relationships in any scene in your self-tape work.
+She creates a revitalizing and safe space- in the virtual classroom- in which you get to re-forge a connection to your authentic voice and to the specifics of the story and relationships in any scene in your self-tapes.

 Spots are limited, for both working and observing participants.